Division of Nursing and Health Sciences

 Are there any requirements I must satisfy before I start taking courses in my major?

 Students must possess a current LPN/LVN license prior to applying to program, a high school diploma or GED, and have official transcript of state-approved or NLN-accredited Practical Nursing Program sent to ECC.
-Applicants should enter ECC as General Science (curr. code: 0603) students and indicate interest in Nursing.
+Applicants should enter ECC as General Science (curriculum code: 0603) students and indicate interest in Nursing.
 Minimum standards for admission are:

 • Be at college level in English and Mathematics, which may require completion of developmental courses (e.g., ENG 099 and/or MTH 092) based on placement testing.